whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

 ### Online Upgrade

 The upgrade procedure documented here shows how to execute the upgrade while the file system is online.
-It assumes that the Lustre servers have been installed by Intel Manager for Lustre in pairs, where each server pair forms an independent high-availability cluster built on Pacemaker and Corosync.
+It assumes that the Lustre servers have been installed by Intel® Manager for Lustre in pairs, where each server pair forms an independent high-availability cluster built on Pacemaker and Corosync.

 #### Migrate the Resources on Node 1